-Even for highly adept IT security pros, creating secure APIs to maintain safeguarded infrastructures resilient against viruses, malware, and cyberattacks isn’t done in a relaxed fashion.
+Even for highly adept IT security pros, creating secure APIs to maintain safeguarded infrastructures resilient against viruses, malware, and cyber attacks isn’t done in a relaxed fashion.
 Security best practices suggest end-to-end encryption (E2EE) for data in transit or at rest are superior methods for maintaining secure APIs and servers—especially if your APIs offer services to end-users outside your network.
 After all, who are the users you’re allowing to use your API?

 E2EE for Data in Transit: Protecting APIs That Offer Services to Consumers

 If your API allows out-of-network users to sign into your website, access chat, or shop, data being transferred between end-points should be encrypted.
 Sending data without encryption is like sending personal bills or files from your doctor’s office to archenemies to help them unravel your life.
 When you use E2EE for data in transit, you’re shielding it against eavesdroppers and other hackers.
-They don’t have bad intentions for you personally like archenemies in the previous analogy do, but they have power to hurt hundreds, thousands, or even millions of people, depending on the size of your business.
+They don’t have bad intentions for you personally like archenemies in the previous analogy do, but they have the power to hurt hundreds, thousands, or even millions of people, depending on the size of your business.

-E2EE helps ensure information moving from one end—your server’s API—to another end—any client, customer, patient, or other user with login credentials requires a key to see messages, emails, chats, or shopping sessions.
+E2EE helps ensure information moving from one end—your server’s API—to another end—any client, customer, patient, or other users with login credentials requires a key to see messages, emails, chats, or shopping sessions.
 Various E2EE systems use different forms of encryption, including: